 Log into your WordPress.com account.
 Look for the Setting tab in the left sidebar >> General >> scroll down to site tools and click export.

 Now click on the export all button.
-Once the download is complete, a message will appear on the screen announcing you that Your export was successful!
+Once the download is complete, a message will appear on the screen letting you know that Your export was successful!
 A download link has also been sent to your email.

 You also have the option to download the .zip file to your computer right from this screen.